fratambot/data-science-microservice-template/README.md

 You can interact with it from your browser using the FastAPI UI on [http://localhost:8883/docs](http://localhost:8883/docs)

 ## Development
-Development happens locally (meaning also on-premise if you have a cluster to which you can ssh) or in the cloud via scripts in the `\app` folder.
+Development happens locally/on-premise or in the cloud via scripts in the `\app` folder.

 ### Installation
 It depends on which machine you're developing but in general you want to create a virtual environment with the appropriate python version and run `pip install -r requirements_dev.txt`